 I am God, God of Abraham your father and God of Isaac; the ground upon which you are lying, to you will I give it and to your descendants.
 Your offspring shall be as the dust of the earth, and you shall spread out powerfully westward, eastward, northward and southward; and all the families of the earth shall bless themselves by you and by your offspring.
-Behold, I am with you; I will guard you wherever you go, and I will return you to this soil;

-for I will not forsake you until I will have done what I have spoken about you . . .
-Jacob awoke from his sleep and said . . .
+Behold, I am with you; I will guard you wherever you go, and I will return you to this soil; for I will not forsake you until I will have done what I have spoken about you...Jacob awoke from his sleep and said...
 'How awesome is this place!
 This is none other than the abode of God and this is the gate of the heavens!'
-Genesis 28:13-17.
+Genesis 28:13-17

-Few Christian denominations have fully recognized the salvific nature of the original and everlasting covenant made between God and the Jewish people and have fully embraced the fullness of the teachings of Jesus of Nazareth, such as love thy neighbor.390 The Jews built monuments to life: the family, education, the conversation between the generations and places of study and prayer - finding eternity in simple things.391 The Jewish doctrine of chosenness places upon Jews a special accountability to live by the values of the covenant that God has entered with them and the concept has nothing to do with racial superiority or privilege.392
+Few Christian denominations have fully recognized the salvific nature of the original and everlasting covenant made between God and the Jewish people and have fully embraced the fullness of the teachings of Jesus of Nazareth, such as love thy neighbor.
+The Jews built monuments to life: the family, education, the conversation between the generations and places of study and prayer - finding eternity in simple things.
+The Jewish doctrine of chosenness places upon Jews a special accountability to live by the values of the covenant that God has entered with them and the concept has nothing to do with racial superiority or privilege.

-The Jewish people see themselves as consisting of an extended family, not fragmented and alienated individuals, but an organic whole made up of individual families.393 Members of the Jewish family are connected in time and space, their bonds extending backwards to Abraham and forward to all future Jews.394 The extended Jewish family has a distinct duty and intimate relationship with God.395 the world.398 If the Christian church is faithful to God and His covenant with His people, the proper mission of the Christian church to the Jewish people would be to help Israel to be what it is in the covenant by God's election and to help it perform its mission.399
+The Jewish people see themselves as consisting of an extended family, not fragmented and alienated individuals, but an organic whole made up of individual families.

+Members of the Jewish family are connected in time and space, their bonds extending backwards to Abraham and forward to all future Jews.
+The extended Jewish family has a distinct duty and intimate relationship with God.

-To be Jewish is to possess a historical consciousness that transcends individual consciousness, because every Jew stood at Sinai, every Jew heard God's Law proclaimed and our memory begins not with our own.396 Israel and the Jewish people bear witness to the living God and so to a living covenant that promises redemption.397
+To be Jewish is to possess a historical consciousness that transcends individual consciousness, because every Jew stood at Sinai, every Jew heard God's Law proclaimed and our memory begins not with our own.
+Israel and the Jewish people bear witness to the living God and so to a living covenant that promises redemption.